YouTube RPM by country

 Audience country can change YouTube RPM because advertisers value viewers differently across markets.
 This guide gives planning ranges for creators with meaningful Global audiences viewership.

-A global audience can produce lower average ad RPM, but creators can still monetize well through affiliates, sponsorships, products, and email lists.
+A global audience can produce lower average ad RPM, but creators can still monetize well through affiliates, sponsorships, products, and practical resources.

 | Niche | Planning RPM | 100K views estimate |